axeleroy/photo-gallery/README.md

 In order to easily upload pictures and create the JSONs, I created a Python script taking care of everything.

 Given a folder containing pictures you want to add to an album, it
+* parses the relevant EXIF data from each picture
-* generates thumbnails
+* generates thumbnails and different sizes of the pictures
 * generates a JSON file describing the album's content (see [How it Works](#how-it-works))
-* uploads the JSON, pictures and the thumbnails to the given S3 bucket (all under `s3://bucket-name/album-name/`)
+* uploads the JSON, pictures and the thumbnails to the given S3 bucket (all under `s3://bucket-name/albumname/`)
 * updates the albums list JSON with the new album on top

 It is located in [scripts/](scripts) and requires